vinod-raikwar/MERN_STACK/README.md

 # MERN_STACK
-It is a MERN stack portfolio Website.
+SendMail using MERN or Email Validation.